 Terms Of Service

-In order to provide a premium service, the following terms apply to all services carried out by The Good Neighbour.
+In order to provide a premium service, the following terms apply to all services carried out by The Good Neighbour Pet and Home Care.

-1. To secure a booking with The Good Neighbour during peak seasons I.e. Easter, Long weekends, Christmas and school holidays a 25% deposit on the total cost of the service is required, before the booking will be confirmed.
+- To secure a booking with The Good Neighbour during peak seasons I.e. Easter, Long weekends, Christmas and school holidays a 25% deposit on the total cost of the service is required, before the booking will be confirmed.

-2. Cancellations made less than 48 hours prior to the date that the service is due to commence will incur a cancellation fee of 10% of the total cost of the service- except if the cancellation is a direct result of Covid 19 restrictions.
+- Cancellations made less than 48 hours prior to the date that the service is due to commence will incur a cancellation fee of 10% of the total cost of the service- except if the cancellation is a direct result of Covid 19 restrictions.

-- A surcharge will be applied in the following instances (and will be advised if they are to be applied):
+- A surcharge will be applied in the following instances:

 Services carried out on public holidays will incur a surcharge of $10 per visit

-Services carried out before the hours of 7am or after 7pm (spring and summer) or 8am and 5pm (autumn and winter)
+Services carried out before the hours of 7am or after 7pm will incur a surcharge of $10 per visit.

 The services of a veterinarian or other third party provider, are required